-Ambulance medical billing has been under the lens of Medicare for a very long time due to the fabrication of medical charges and unreasonable billing rates for the patients during an emergency.
+Ambulance Transportation Medical billing has been under the lens of Medicare for a very long time due to the fabrication of medical charges and unreasonable billing rates for the patients during an emergency.
 In September 2015, a report was released by the Office of Inspector General (OIG) after studying Medicare Part B Ambulance claims.
 The report clearly stated that almost 20 percent of ambulance providers have inappropriate methods and questionable billing for ambulance transport.

-The Medicare is worried if the gaping holes in the system can be identified and used to exploit the opportunity.
+Medicare is worried if the gaping holes in the system can be identified and used to exploit the opportunity.
 The OIG identified few key points,

 - Ambulance Transport for beneficiaries that didn’t receive any Medicare at the point of origin and destination.